mayankesh239/Arduino-Uno-Projects/Light Sensor ( Photoresistor )  with Arduino/ReadMe.md

 ### 💡 Light-Activated LED with Arduino (Photoresistor)

 This project uses a photoresistor (LDR) to detect light levels.
 When it gets dark (light level falls below a threshold), an LED automatically turns on, simulating a basic light-activated system like street lights or motionless alarms.
+Used UART for serial communication.

 ---